SamyRai/mini/docs/README_TOOLS.md

 ## Overview

-The mini-mcp server provides a comprehensive set of tools for infrastructure management, system monitoring, file operations, and command execution.
-All tools are designed with security, reliability, and production-readiness in mind.
+The mini-mcp server provides a comprehensive set of production-ready tools for infrastructure management, system monitoring, file operations, and command execution.
+All tools are designed with enterprise-grade security, reliability, and observability in mind.

 ## Consistent Patterns